Skip to main content

 Intermediate

-The legal landscape of workplace is complex, balancing an employer’s interest in promoting a healthy workforce with an employee’s right to privacy and freedom from discrimination.
+The legal landscape of workplace wellness programs is complex, balancing an employer’s interest in promoting a healthy workforce with an employee’s right to privacy and freedom from discrimination.
 The Equal Employment Opportunity Commission (EEOC) has provided guidance to clarify the requirements of the ADA in this context.

 According to the EEOC, a wellness program is considered voluntary if it neither requires participation nor penalizes employees for not participating.
 The question of what constitutes a penalty, however, is not always straightforward.
 A large financial incentive can be seen as coercive, effectively penalizing those who opt out.
 To address this, regulations have set caps on these incentives.